-The abnormality occurs at the beginning of the fourth week when the anterior neuropore closes.
+The abnormality occurs at the beginning of the fourth week of gestation when the anterior neuropore closes.
 The normal migration of mesenchymal tissue which is supposed to form the cranium does not occur.
 The overlying ectoderm remains the only covering as a thin amnion-like membrane.
 The calvarium, muscles of the scalp and the dura are not formed.
 In the absence of induction from the neurocranium, the cerebral tissue fails to differentiate into two hemispheres 2.

-Acrania exposes the brain to the amniotic fluid with a risk of friction with uterine wall, placenta and fetal parts; this condition is called exencephaly 3.
-In this circumstance, the unprotected brain tissue undergoes progressive destruction and degeneration due to mechanical and chemical trauma, leading to complete or almost complete disappearance of the brain from 14 weeks onward.
+Acrania exposes the brain to the amniotic fluid with a risk of friction with the uterine wall, placenta and fetal parts; this condition is called exencephaly 3.
+In this circumstance, the unprotected brain tissue undergoes progressive destruction and degeneration due to mechanical and chemical trauma, leading to complete or almost complete disappearance of the brain from 14 weeks' gestation onward.
 The damaged brain tissue can be seen on ultrasound as echogenic particles in the amniotic fluid 4.

 - 1. Fong KW, Toi A, Salem S et-al. Detection of fetal structural abnormalities with US during early pregnancy.
 Radiographics.
 2004;24 (1): 157-74. doi:10.1148/rg.241035027 - Pubmed citation

 - 2. Mannes EJ, Crelin ES, Hobbins JS et-al. Sonographic demonstration of fetal acrania.
 AJR Am J Roentgenol.
 1982;139 (1): 181-2. doi:10.2214/ajr.139.1.181 - Pubmed citation